arcbtc/1.21/README.md

 # 1.21 - a cheap to run/make lightning-network slave module

 ## Rationale
 The bitcoin lightning-network makes possible very small and fast bitcoin transactions.
 When making real-world small transactions, usability and low power consumption is important.
 Previous IoT implementations, such as candy machines, rely on the device running a lightning node and usually an energy consuming output like a tablet.
 The approach of 1.21 is to have a single well balanced lightning node in a secure location (MASTER), communicating with low-powered (SLAVE) public IoT devices.

 With usability in mind 1.21 initially utilises Acinq Strike https://strike.acinq.co/, a quick to setup LN custodial service.
 However, if the shit hits the fan, 1.21 devices could very easily switch to a private LN node.

+The project is written for the Arduino IDE, and appropriate libraries will have to be downloaded.

 https://www.youtube.com/embed/Sa8vW9udCa0